 The UNI-TRAK suspension system consists of a single shock absorber with spring, the Uni-Trak arm, and two links.
-Tuning this suspension is possible by changing the spring preload, substituting an alternate spring, changing nitrogen pressure and adjusting the extension (rebound) damping rate.
+Tuning this suspension is possible by changing the spring preload, 67a-1578-5 substituting an alternate spring, adjusting nitrogen gas pressure, and adjusting the extension (rebound) damping rate.